 ACCESS & LOCATION:

-It has a fabulous location on the banks of the River Mara, in its own concession within the Maasai Mara National Reserve.
+The camp is accessed via approximately 15 minutes’ road transfer from the Kichwa Tembo Airstrip.
+It has a great location in one respect as it is right on the banks of the River Mara, in its own concession within the Maasai Mara National Reserve.
+However, it is also close to a busy dirt road that connects local communities to the nearby town of Aitong.
 It is situated just 45 minutes’ flight from Nairobi.